kaste/OpenTheProject/README.md

 # Hi

-The plugin automatically opens a folder as a project. :confused:
+The plugin automatically opens a folder as a project.

-Huh?
+:confused:?
 So, you usually type

 ```
 subl <folder>
 ```

 But this opens the folder not bound to any project data or project settings. :cry:

-We can fix that.
-If there is a `*.sublime-project` in that folder, we just open that project! :wink:
+We can fix that. :wink: If there is a `*.sublime-project` in that folder, we just open that project!